Comfort Promotion: Guided Imagery - CE/NCPD

 - Review the practitioner’s orders for pain-relief techniques.

-- Plan to perform the technique when the patient is able to concentrate (e.g., after voiding or waking from a nap).
+- Plan to do the technique when the patient can concentrate (e.g., after voiding or waking from a nap).

 - Prepare the environment.